mflatt/sweetpea-py/docs/_source/api/derivations.rst

               Describes a level that is selected depending on levels from other factors, all within the same trial.
-The level is equivalent to one created via :class:`.Window` with a window width of 1 and a stride of 1.
+The level is equivalent to one created via :class:`.Window` with a width of 1 and a stride of 1.

               The factors that the level depends on can be non-derived or derived, but any derived factor in `factors` must not